Caravaggio and the Baroque Palette

 Caravaggio, a quintessential figure of the Baroque era, not only revolutionized the artistic world with his dramatic chiaroscuro and a distinctive color palette but also demonstrated a profound understanding of the relationship between ground preparation and color application.

 Michelangelo Merisi da Caravaggio (born 1571, Milan or Caravaggio; died 18 July 1610, Porto Ercole) was the most radical painter in post-Tridentine Italy.
-In his religious and mythological compositions, he mocked classical Roman tradition by depicting his models in an unidealized, naturalistic style.
+In his religious and mythological compositions, he mocked classical Roman tradition by depicting his models in a naturalistic, unidealized style.
 In this article, we examine how ground preparation played an important role in his painting technique, as did the colors he used on his palette.

 The Evolution of Ground Preparation

 The evolution of canvas supports on strainers and stretchers in the 17th century highlighted the importance of ground preparation in oil painting.
-Artists, including Caravaggio, perfected their methods, combining priming and preparation into a single colored oil layer.
-This layer, often a mix of clay, linseed oil, and colored pigments, known as mestica, became integral to their technique.
-Caravaggio’s method involved a dark ground preparation, typically in red or brown, enhancing the depth and chromaticity of colors like blue, green, or white when applied atop.
+Artists, including Caravaggio, perfected their methods by combining priming and preparation into a single, colored oil layer.
+This layer, often a mix of chalk, linseed oil, and colored pigments, known as mestica, became an integral part of their technique.
+Caravaggio’s method involved a dark ground preparation, typically in red or brown, which enhanced the depth and chromaticity of colors like blue, green, or white when applied on top.
 Over time, this approach intensified the tonal contrasts in his works, contributing to his signature dramatic effect.
-However, the increasing transparency of oil paint, over time, can cause the painting over dark grounds to absorb ha lf-tones and reinforce shadows, exasperating the tonal contrasts of the painting.
+However, the increasing transparency of oil paint, over time, can cause the painting over dark grounds to absorb half-tones and reinforce shadows, exacerbating the tonal contrasts of the painting.

 It is frequently mentioned that Caravaggio worked intentionally with the color of the ground when creating his canvas paintings.
 While gray grounds can be found in some of Caravaggio’s early paintings in Rome, most of Caravaggio’s paintings have a red-brown, somewhat translucent ground that he came to utilize in a very particular manner; he left the ground visible in the half-tones.